 Two pots of tea (each!), and some quality dry time somewhere near Castlecove in a coffee shop, which name completely escapes me, but which morning choice of beverages are still warmly remembered, and we were ready to dip back into the fog soup.
 Needless to say, we could forget the views.
 They were well concealed and hidden from prying eyes.
 We did not really mind – semi-dry after our pit stop, we were just glad to be alive, and not hit a single cyclist or a road-construction vehicle.
 The rest of the day’s ride was not overly picturesque, but at least satisfyingly safe – by the end of it we mastered soup-riding quite well!

 An interesting bit of road entertainment was encountered around Killorglin – The Wild Atlantic Way ran through a golf course, strategically positioned on both sides of the road.
 The foggy soup has partially dissolved by then, and golf balls could be clearly seen flying left, right and center, over the utterly bewildered motorists.
-We ducked, and speeded up to avoid yet another road hazard of the day.
+We ducked, and sped up to avoid yet another road hazard of the day.
 We looked up the place later – Killorglin Golf Club.
 Whoever planned the space, obviously did not give a shit about the road cutting it in half, and had even fewer concerns for people driving or riding through it.
 Hats off to the unknown genius!… However, as crazy golf courses go, Killorglin is nowhere near the Dong Mueang Golf Course in Bangkok, strategically located between Runway 1 and Runway 2 of the old Dong Mueang Airport.
 The faces of passengers looking out of planes taking over or landing are priceless, and will beat Killorglin motorists any time!…

 Our rather rudimentary breakfast planning had Dingle, the main (and only) town on the Dingle Peninsular, as a possible night stop, and fed up with soup and crazy golfers, this was where we were heading to.
-Fog, or no fog, we did most of the bthat day, and all things considered, were quite proud of ourselves.
+Fog, or no fog, we did most of that day, and all things considered, were quite proud of ourselves.
 We were ready for a well-deserved break, and Dingle seemed to be just the right place.
 We stopped bang in the middle of the marina parking lot, and looked around.
 There were no second thoughts or hesitations – the welcoming sign of Murphy’s Bar was staring us right in the face.
 We asked inside, and there were rooms to be had at a very palatable price in a nice little B&B above the bar.
 Within 10 minutes of arrival into Dingle (our personal record on this trip!), we were the proud owners of a key to a room with an en suite bathroom and shower, the bikes were safely parked in the back of the bar, and we were ready to explore the town.

 Not before paying our respects to the lovely establishment that provided our accommodation for the night, though.
-It was only early afternoon, but the place was full – mostly tourists families with children craving for an early dinner or late lunch.
+It was only early afternoon, but the place was full – mostly tourist families with children craving for an early dinner or late lunch.
 We spotted two seats at the end of the bar, and quickly landed our tired asses there.
 Within the 5 minutes it took to pour two lovely pints of Guinness, we were best friends with the barmaid.
 We won her heart by telling her our names were Murphy, yet, we were not sprouting Murphy’s T-shirts, or ordering Murphy’s Stout, or in any other way trying to claim too much of our Irish heritage.
 Unlike a group she had just a couple of hours earlier – she shared – a family of 5, all dressed and ordering as described above, and trying to sing Irish songs in a heavy Texas accent all at once… It wasn’t really hard to make a good impression after that, I’d say…

 A lovely chat and a couple of pints later (isn’t it ironic how it’s never “just one”?…), we made a conscious effort to detach ourselves from the bar, and do some sightseeing before it got dark.
 This was only a temporary good-bye – we were full of good intentions to return and enjoy some live music before going to bed.